Classification of $2$-component virtual links up to $\Xi$-moves: Proof of Theorem

-Figure~\ref{pf-lem-odd} indicates the proof.
-More precisely, we obtain (2) from (1) by applying the move in Lemma~\ref{lem-cross-move} repeatedly.
-We obtain (3) from (2) by a single $\Xi$-move involving $P_{1}$, $P_{2}$, and $P_{2n+1}$, and (4) from (3) by sliding $P_{1}$ and $P_{2}$ along $C$. \end{proof}
+The exchange of the positions of $P_{1}$ and $P_{2}$ is realized by a combination of $\Xi$-moves as shown in Figure~\ref{pf-lem-odd}(1)--(4).
+More precisely, the arrangement (2) is obtained from (1) by applying the deformations in Lemma~\ref{lem-cross-move} $n-1$ times.
+Next we obtain (3) from (2) by a single $\Xi$-move exchanging the positions of $P_{1}$ and $P_{2n+1}$.
+Finally we slide $P_{1}$ and $P_{2}$ along $C_1$ to obtain (4) from (3). \end{proof}